joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>Dependecy Managers - Cocoapods, Catharge, Swift Package Manager</summary>
-<p>Now that we have been doing quite a bit of iOS development using native iOS frameworks let's take a look at using existing third party libraries.
-Those libraries are ported into our apps using dependency managers such as the popular Cocoapods</p>
+<p>We expect fellows to use existing third party libraries, including porting them into apps using dependency managers such as the Cocoapods</p>
 </details>

 <details>
 <summary>SafariServices</summary>
-<p>Be able to use Safari Services framework to integrate Safari behaviors into your iOS app.
+<p>We expect fellows to be able to use Safari Services framework to integrate Safari behaviors into your iOS app.
 Understand how to use the following: </p>
 <ul>
 <li>SFSafariViewController</li>
 <li>ASWebAuthenticationSession</li>